 At The Hathershaw College we know and understand the benefits and values of engaging with a range of reading materials and focuses; whether that is reading for pleasure, academic purpose or simply general knowledge and information finding.
 We believe it is our responsibility to instil, foster and promote a love of reading in all our students by providing a range of reading opportunities.
 Reading is the way we find out about, not only the world around us, but ourselves and others as well.
 We want our students to be curious and question the actions, decisions and rationale of contemporary and historical figures; to understand the experiences, influences, bias, perspectives and contexts of individuals we might only have the opportunity to meet through the written word and reading.
 For students to be able to this they need to be able to interpret and comprehend the text correctly as well as enjoy them.
 The below list is not exhaustive but is just some of the ways we endeavour to create a reading culture at The Hathershaw College:

-In Year 7 pupils are placed in a form with students of the same or similar reading ability, where they will read with their form tutor an appropriately challenging text.
-This not only provides nearly an extra hour of reading time a week, but also an opportunity to really engage with a book that is not being read for a curriculum outcome and therefore promote the idea of simply reading for pleasure
+From Year 7, pupils are placed in a form with students of the same or similar reading ability, where they will read with their form tutor an appropriately challenging text.
+This not only provides nearly an extra hour of reading time a week, but also an opportunity to really engage with a book that is not being read for a curriculum outcome and therefore promote the idea of simply reading for pleasure.
+Form time reading continues through Key Stage 3, with the aim that all students will have read an extra 9 books for pleasure by the time they reach Year 10.

 To further enhance the idea of reading for pleasure, the English department also have timetabled lessons where students read the same text together, led by their English teacher, improving on their reading and inference skills and again providing an opportunity to immerse the students in a book simply for pleasure.
 The class reader texts are carefully chosen in order to expose the students to a broad range of genres, contexts and contents.